-Eagle Newspapers is a community of two dailies, two semi-weeklies, four weeklies, two weekly classified publications, six specialty publications, a lifestyle magazine, four printing operations and a mailing service located throughout Oregon, Washington and Idaho.
-A family-owned corporation, Eagle is dedicated to the community newspaper concept.
-Each publication is locally managed to best serve the community or region in which it is located.
+Eagle Newspapers, Inc. is a family-owned printing and publishing corporation operating in Oregon, Washington and Idaho.
+Each entity is locally managed to best serve its customers and the community or region in which it is located.
 Plans based on the Eagle mission and objectives are made at each location and in each department.
-The result is a "sense of ownership" in the plan for each of the 250-plus employees company wide.
+The result is a "sense of ownership" in the plan for each of the 240-plus employees company wide.

 "The People of Eagle Newspapers, Inc., serve our communities with reliable information

 and affiliated products while gaining career opportunities with a profitable and

 - Provide the most effective news and advertising products in our communities

 - Strive for excellence in news reporting, advertising service, circulation service

 - Provide employee skill development within a safe and healthful workplace

 Grow with a company whose roots go back to 1933.

 The roots were established when founder Elmo Smith and his wife, Dorothy, borrowed $25 to establish a mimeographed weekly newspaper in Ontario, Ore.